 - Changing Terrain

-What starts as a slight ascent through a scenic eucalypt forest becomes a cliff walk starting from a vantage point that overlooks the Tasman Sea and the spectacular sheer cliffs that define the Tasman Peninsula and Tasman National Park.
+What starts as a slight ascent through a scenic eucalypt forest becomes a magnificent cliff walk.
+The clifftop section of the track to Cape Raoul starts from a vantage point that overlooks the Tasman Sea and the spectacular sheer cliffs that define the Tasman Peninsula and Tasman National Park.

 How To Get There